 Distributed execution

 In the previous section, we created a simple macro-micro multiscale model with MUSCLE3, and ran it as a single Python script.
-This section briefly explains how to go from there to a distributed simulation, possibly on multiple nodes.
+This section explains how to go from there to running separate programs, possibly on multiple nodes.

 - Component

 Coupled simulations are built out of components.
-A component is a model, or some none-model helper component that e.g. converts data, samples parameters, or does load balancing.
-Components have ports, which can be connected by conduits.
-Components are abstract things in the MUSCLE3 configuration.
+A component simulates some real-world process, or it can perform some in-simulation job like data conversion, sampling, or load balancing.
+Components have ports, which can be connected using conduits.
+Components are abstract objects in the MUSCLE3 configuration.

 - Implementation

 An implementation is a computer program that implements a particular component.
 If you browse through the examples, you’ll find implementations of the reaction and diffusion models in different programming languages.
-They all implement the same model (component) though.
+They all simulate the same thing in the same way though, and can be used to implement the same components.

 - Instance